 Develop Course Policies that Include Digital Transparency

 It is important to be explicit with students about the expectations around the usage of ChatGPT and other AI tools in your course.
 For example, ChatGPT is capable of reading a student’s essay and providing meaningful feedback that can then be used by the student to make edits.
-As the instructor, it’s important to be clear about these expectations: can students use the tool for feedback on their own writing?
+As the instructor, be clear about these expectations: can students use the tool for feedback on their own writing?
 If so, how should they disclose their use?
 As with all course policies, especially those around academic integrity, it is essential for instructors to be explicit and transparent with their expectations, and to have frank conversations with their students.
-Additionally, instructors might partner with their students to develop the policies around usage in the course.
-This partnership can create opportunities for instructors and students to talk in detail about the evolution of particular tools, their potential benefits in specific disciplines, and their limitations.
-Instructors should be explicit about the course objectives and how the use of these tools might interfere with students’ learning and their achievement of particular learning goals.
+Some colleagues are collecting and maintaining an open-source repository of sample digital transparency language and policies from higher education.
+While not affiliated with Columbia, this collection can offer some insight into the different approaches institutions and individual instructors are taking when it comes to addressing AI tools in the classroom.

 Scaffold Activities and Assignments

 Regardless of AI tool innovation or evolution, one important approach for instructors is to leverage scaffolded activities and assignments.
 Scaffolding is the process of breaking down a larger assignment into subtasks, which create opportunities for students to check-in and receive feedback.
 At the same time, scaffolding can help instructors become more familiar with students’ work as the semester progresses.
 This cyclical process of feedback and revision makes the use of tools like ChatGPT challenging and perhaps even unlikely, as students will provide drafts incrementally, and engage in the process of drafting and revision.
 More importantly, though, this breaking down of a large project into incremental parts helps students to more deeply engage with the different skills and component parts, while also creating valuable time for feedback and reflection throughout the process.
+For ideas on how to scaffold student work, view the recording of “Using AI writing tools in your scientific writing process” (May 2, 2023) in which Tim Requarth shares how he uses AI tools to streamline and support the writing process.

 Design Authentic Assessments for Learning